c4tom/DreamDevBox/docs/examples/setup-phalcon.rst

 Setup Phalcon
 *************

-This example will use ``phalcon`` to install Phalcon from within the Devilbox PHP container.
+This example will use ``phalcon`` to install Phalcon from within the DreamDevBox PHP container.

 After completing the below listed steps, you will have a working Phalcon setup ready to be served via http and https.